KDL-umass/saliency_maps/README.md

 ## About

-**Abstract:** Saliency maps are often used to suggest explanations of the behavior of deep rein- forcement learning (RL) agents.
+**Abstract:** Saliency maps are often used to suggest explanations of the behavior of deep reinforcement learning (RL) agents.
 However, the explanations derived from saliency maps are often unfalsifiable and can be highly subjective.
 We introduce an empirical approach grounded in counterfactual reasoning to test the hypotheses generated from saliency maps and show that explanations suggested by saliency maps are often not supported by experiments.
 Our experiments suggest that saliency maps are best viewed as an exploratory tool rather than an explanatory tool.

 ## Setup

 ### Python
-This repository requires python3 (>=3.5).
+This repository requires Python 3 (>=3.5).

 ### Toybox Repository
-We use [Toybox](https://arxiv.org/abs/1812.02850), a set of fully parameterized [implementation](https://github.com/jjfiv/toybox) of Atari games, to generate interventional data under counterfactual conditions.
-Clone the Toybox repository and follow the setup instructions.
-This repository should reside in the `toybox/ctoybox` folder.
+We use [Toybox](https://arxiv.org/abs/1812.02850), a set of fully parameterized implementation of Atari games, to generate interventional data under counterfactual conditions.
+Clone the [Toybox repository](https://github.com/jjfiv/toybox) and follow the setup instructions.
+This repository should reside in the `toybox/ctoybox` folder within the Toybox repository.

 ### Baselines Repository
 All agents used in this work are trained using the OpenAI's baselines implementation.
-Clone [this version](https://github.com/akanksha95/baselines.git) of the baselines repo in the same directory as this repo and follow the setup instructions.
+Clone [this version](https://github.com/akanksha95/baselines.git) of the baselines repository in the same directory as this repository and follow the setup instructions (in the `toybox/ctoybox` folder).
 This version of baselines is a fork of the original baselines repository with code changes to accomodate building different saliency maps.

 ## Training Deep RL Agents on Toybox
 We use the [A2C algorithm](https://towardsdatascience.com/understanding-actor-critic-methods-931b97b6df3f) for all our experiments.